- Not registered yet?

 - To attend meetings, you need to register as a civil society organisation.

-2. Address civil society concerns on trade policy
+2. We want to address civil society's concerns on trade issues

 Globalisation has been happening for centuries, but its quickening pace in recent years has given rise to questions and concerns on a wide range of topics.
 People are rightly keen to ensure that trade policy does not negatively affect environmental protection, labour rights, competitiveness, poverty, and animal welfare.
 We believe it is important to make time and resources available to debate the issues, answer questions and discuss possible course of action.
 We organise meetings on topics of current interest.
 The topics are chosen together with an informal contact group, comprising one representative from each of the broad categories of organisations involved in the civil society dialogue.
 Each contact group member circulates information to their constituents in their area of activity.